SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

  - If you want to keep the count table, upload it.
  - Check the distribution of each condition in the standard deviation graph, the dispersion graph.
- - If needed, you can download the Variably Expressed Genes, and on the graph, you can see the dispersion of your data.
+ - If needed, you can download the "Variably Expressed Genes", and on the graph, you can see the dispersion of your data.

 #### First part with EdgeR on PIVOT